recursean/JAR-Viewer-and-Decompiler-VSCode-Extension/README.md

 ### 1.2.1

-Added new extension setting "cfrOutputSize" to solve error when decompiling large .class
+New extension setting "cfrOutputSize" to solve error when decompiling large .class files
-files: "stdout maxBuffer length exceeded"

 ### 1.2.0